Ripley6811/FSND-P4-Conference-Organization-App/README.md

 This is implemented in the `getTypeAndTime` endpoint for demonstration.
-This endpoint can be expanded upon but is currently hardcoded to demonstrate one solution to applying multiple inequalities of different properties in a query.
+This endpoint can be expanded upon but is currently hardcoded to demonstrate one solution to applying two inequalities of different properties in a single request.

 ###Featured Speaker